htefera/MLSystemsQualityEvaluation/README.md

 * What are the novel ways for testing open-source machine learning systems?

 ## Problem statement
 For the implementation we focused on model behavioral testing in order to test ML models.
-We use concepts from model behavioral testing for NLP models called [Beyond Accuracy: Behavioral Testing of NLP models with CheckList](https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf), developed to evaluate a sentiment analysis model beyound the performance scores. <br>
+We use concepts from model behavioral testing for NLP models called [Beyond Accuracy: Behavioral Testing of NLP models with CheckList](https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf), developed to evaluate a sentiment analysis model beyound the performance scores.
+From the developed prototype, we answered the following questions <br>

 * What are representative examples of frequently occurring bugs in machine learning?
 * What are the ideal data preparation and feature engineering practices for consistent performance across various metrics?